osism-archive/tosca-in-a-nutshell/README.md

 You can easily identify our PoC resources by the icons which only contain text.
 And yet again drag the *heimdall* resource onto the docker resource.
 You need to specify some settings for the compute resource.
 After that, you should be ready to deploy.
+Switch back to your application view and go to your deployments, and follow the wizzard-like guide (select your location, etc.).
+After that you should see a deploy button, which you might use now.
+After some time your application should become available.
+Congratulations!

+## IM

+Another realization of the TOSCA concept is done via GRyCAP's Infrastructure Manager (IM).
+This was way trickier as you need to provide your TOSCA file completely handwritten with imports based on githubusercontent raw files.
+We have not managed to get this working (yet!).